Call me vain, but I do not like pain. Bees are beautiful and admirable creatures that are quite serious about defending their territory.

 Despite being disposable gloves, you can wash them and get multiple uses out of them.

 Benefits of using Nitrile Gloves for Beekeeping

-Apart from the ease with which you can handle the beekeeping equipment while you’re wearing these gloves, they are easy to clean.
+Apart from the ease with which you can handle the beekeeping equipment while wearing these gloves, they are easy to clean.

 Dealing with wax and honey can cause an accumulation of goop.